ayubadiputra/dev-examples-for-divi/README.md

 ## Installation and Requirement

-After cloning the repository, activate the plugin.
+After cloning the repository, run `composer install`.
 To enable certain examples, please check "Examples" section for more details.

 Dev Examples for Divi plugin's minimum requirements are WordPress 6.6 and PHP 7.2.